jindrichmynarz/dissertation/parts/cpv.md

 ### Common Procurement Vocabulary

 Common Procurement Vocabulary (CPV)^[<http://simap.ted.europa.eu/web/simap/cpv>] is a controlled vocabulary standardized by the EU for harmonizing the description of procured objects across the EU member states.
-Within the EU, CPV has been mandatory to use for public procurement since 2006.
+Within the EU, CPV has been mandatory to use for public procurement since 2006. <!-- FIXME: Add citation? -->
 The most recent version of CPV is from 2008.
 Each CPV concept is provided with labels in 23 languages of the EU.
 The multilingual nature of CPV allows to localize public procurement data to support cross-country procurement.